 Object storage has been the slowest of the three methods and is mainly used for cloud file storage.
 But recent advances in the way metadata is accessed and increased use of flash drives have narrowed the speed gap among object, file and block storage.

-The rise of unified storage
+The rise of unified networked storage

 The emergence of unified storage has provided the flexibility to run block or file storage on the same array.
 These multiprotocol systems consolidate SAN block-based data and NAS file-based data on one storage platform.
 Customers can start with either SAN or NAS and add support and connectivity later.
-Or, they can buy a storage array that supports both SAN and NAS.
+Or they can buy a storage array that supports both SAN and NAS.

 Unified storage can use file protocols, such as SMB and NFS, along with block protocols, such as FC and iSCSI.
-One advantage of these systems is they require less hardware than traditional storage.
+One advantage of these systems is that they require less hardware than traditional storage.
 And newer unified storage offerings are incorporating cloud storage and storage virtualization.

 The NVMe advantage

-NVMe can't be used to transfer data between a remote end user and the storage array, so a messaging layer must be used.
+NVMe can't be used to transfer data between a remote user and the storage array, so a messaging layer must be used.
 This makes NVMe seem more like an Ethernet-connected NAS system, which uses Ethernet's TCP/IP protocol to handle data movement.
-But NVMe over fabrics developers are working on using remote direct memory access to ensure the messaging layer has less effect on speed.
+But NVMe over Fabrics developers are working on using remote direct memory access to ensure the messaging layer has less effect on speed.